 You can only create an initial admin user on the Welcome Page if you connect using

-After you create the initial admin account, you can log in to the Admin Console by completing the following steps:
+After you create the initial admin account, use the following steps to log in to the admin console:

 Type the username and password you created on the Welcome page to open the Keycloak Admin Console.Admin Console

 In this section you will create a new realm within the Keycloak admin console and add a new user to that realm.
 You will use that new user to log in to your new realm and visit the built-in user account service that all users have access to.

 Before you can create your first realm, complete the installation of Keycloak and create the initial admin user as shown in Installing and Booting.

 To create a new realm, complete the following steps:

 From the Master drop-down menu, click Add Realm.
 When you are logged in to the master realm this drop-down menu lists all existing realms.

 When the realm is created, the main admin console page opens.
 Notice the current realm is now set to

 demo.
 Switch between managing the

 master realm and the realm you just created by clicking entries in the Select realm drop-down menu.